Match Point: Plot

-At the police station, Chris lies about his relationship with Nola, but Banner surprises him with her diary, in which he is featured extensively.
-He confesses his affair but denies any link to the murder, and appeals to the detectives not to involve him further in their investigation as news of the affair may end his marriage just as he and his wife are expecting a baby.
+At the police station, Chris lies about his relationship with Nola, but Banner produces her diary, in which Chris is extensively featured.
+He confesses his affair but denies any link to the murder.
+Chris appeals to the detectives to avoid involving him further to protect his marriage.
+They agree to be discreet.

-One night, Chris sees apparitions of Nola and Mrs. Eastby, who tell him to be ready for the consequences of his actions.
-He replies that his crimes, though wrong, had been "necessary", and that he is able to suppress his guilt.
+Late one night, Nola and Mrs Eastby appear as apparitions and warn Chris that his actions will have consequences.
+Nola berate his clumsy planning and execution, as if wanting to be caught; Chris defends his crimes, saying though wrong, were committed for a "grander scheme", and he can suppress his guilt.
 The same night, Banner dreams that Chris committed the murders.

-The next morning, however, his theory is discredited by his partner, Dowd, who informs him that a drug addict found murdered on the streets had Mrs. Eastby's ring in his pocket.
-Banner and Dowd consider the case closed and abandon any further investigation.
-Chloe gives birth to a baby boy named Terence, and his uncle blesses him not with greatness but with luck.
+The next day, however, Banner's partner Dowd discredits his theory by revealing a drug addict found murdered on the streets had Eastby's wedding ring.
+The detectives consider the case closed.
+Months later, Chloe has a baby boy.
+Tom blesses his new-born nephew with luck rather than greatness.